danielfrg/pelican-jupyter/README.md

 { A_LOT_OF_OTHER_STUFF }
 ```

-Add the metadata in the `metadata` field like this:
+Edit this the `metadata` tag to have the required markdown metadata:

 ```
 {